 Rarely a day goes by where an incidence of supply chain disruption isn’t discussed in the media, particularly the semiconductor industry’s woes owing to the COVID-19 pandemic.
 Supply chain research has often centered on shock transmission, how events like the earthquake in Japan or Thai floods in 2011 affect firms’ supply chains.
 However, missing from the equation are insights into how firms are affected by supply chain risk—quantified at the firm level—and how they respond.
-New research by SMU Cox finance Professor Ruidi Huang with Ersahin and Giannetti reveals novel insights into the nature of supply chain risk.
+New co-authored research by SMU Cox Assistant Professor of Finance Ruidi Huang reveals novel insights into the nature of supply chain risk.
 “No one really knows the real supply chain risk at the firm level,” Huang emphatically states.

 During the pandemic, still ongoing since 2019, the amount of discussion of supply chain is very elevated among firms, and in the media.
 The authors write: